gotrash/theme/site/content/docs/5.3/getting-started/parcel.md

    npm i --save-dev parcel
    ```

-3. **Install Bootstrap.** Now we can install Bootstrap.
+3. **Install GoTrash Theme.** Now we can install GoTrash Theme.
 We'll also install Popper since our dropdowns, popovers, and tooltips depend on it for their positioning.
 If you don't plan on using those components, you can omit Popper here.

    ```sh
    npm i --save bootstrap @popperjs/core
    ```

-Now that we have all the necessary dependencies installed, we can get to work creating the project files and importing Bootstrap.
+Now that we have all the necessary dependencies installed, we can get to work creating the project files and importing GoTrash Theme.

 ## Project structure